ommiles/phase-3-object-relations-practice-code-challenge-magazines-many-many/README.md

 **Note**: You should draw your domain on paper or on a whiteboard _before you start coding_.
 Remember to identify a single source of truth for your data.

+## Diagram

+`SINGLE SOURCE OF TRUTH`

+Magazine domain is single source of truth.

+`READER`

+has_many subscriptions
+magazine -- reader is a many to many relationship

+`MAGAZINE`

+has_many subscriptions
+magazine -- reader is a many to many relationship

+`SUBSCRIPTION`

+belongs_to magazine
+belongs_to reader

 ## Topics

 - Active Record Migrations